 Connect with Us

-IFE hosted a special panel discussion on "Civic Innovation" featuring White House Presidential Innovation Fellows (http://bit.ly/1aLZ4SG) on Monday, January 6th at the Philippine Embassy.
+IFE hosted a special panel discussion on "Trickle-Up Innovation" featuring White House Presidential Innovation Fellows (http://bit.ly/1aLZ4SG) on Thursday, March 13th at the Swiss Embassy.

 Board & Staff